chicken vindaloo

 5. Blend to a very smooth paste.
 If required you may splash more water to help it grind well.

-6. Add the paste to 2 lbs.
+6. Add the vindaloo paste to 2 lbs.
 (800 grams to 1 kg) cut chicken pieces.
 Sprinkle ¾ to 1 teaspoon salt and ½ teaspoon turmeric.
 Marinate, cover and set aside.
-If you like the chicken to absorb all the flavors then refrigerate overnight.
+If you like the chicken to absorb all the flavors refrigerate overnight but avoid doing that if using bone-in chicken as the meat can fall off the bone too early while cooking.
+If using bone-in chicken, avoid marinating longer than 2 to 3 hours.

 7. Pout 3 tablespoons oil to a pan/pot and heat it.
 When the oil turns hot, add the onions (about 2 medium fine chopped or ground).